Movie Review: 'Star Wars: The Rise Of Skywalker'

 (SOUNDBITE OF FILM, "STAR WARS: THE RISE OF SKYWALKER")

 MONDELLO: Meanwhile, "The Rise Of Skywalker" is a chance for fans to revel in what was, what has been, in fact, for 42 years.
 It doesn't do anything new or even terribly distinctive, but maybe it didn't have to.
-It just had to be good enough to stick the landing.
-And it does that.
+It just had to be good enough to stick the landing, and it does that.
+I'm Bob Mondello.

 Copyright © 2019 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.